NaluCFD/Nalu/docs/source/theory/supportedEquationSet.rst

 (time :math:`t`) and when it is applied (time :math:`t + \Delta t`).
 This is typically chosen to be the simulation time-step.
-In the case of an ABL simulation with flat terrain, the voulme averaging is done over an infinitesimal small plane over the :math:`x` and :math:`y` directions, such that the body force is only a function of height :math:`z` and time :math:`t`.
+In the case of an ABL simulation with flat terrain, the voulme averaging is done over an infinitesimally thin slice in the :math:`x` and :math:`y` directions, such that the body force is only a function of height :math:`z` and time :math:`t`.
 The implementation allows the